 Was this project my idea ?
 Not really.
-At best, I provided a flint for the spark.
-Sometimes a new idea does seem to work like that – not so much as a light switching on within a single person’s brain, as a spark being struck between brains, as people talk together.
+At best, I provided a flint for the spark, or something like that.
+Sometimes the creation of a new idea does seem to act not so much as a light switching on within a single person’s brain, as a spark being struck between brains, as people talk together.
 It’s as if the idea takes place in the air between them, as part and as a result of their exchange.
 That experience is actually more exciting, I find, than an idea that occurs as if in isolation.

 I also like the fact that it involved a vivid moment of empathy, an imaginative leap into another person’s situation.